Luayabbas1981/remote-css-injector-v2/README.md

 - server.js: Contains the server setup, CSS injection logic, and WebSocket connection.

-- public/injector.js: Responsible for injecting the CSS into the live web page.

-- public/style.css: The CSS file that you modify to see live updates on the page.
+- style.css: The CSS file that you modify to see live updates on the page.

 - bin/cli.js: Command-line interface to run the project via terminal.